kittyclive/Final_Erisbio/README.md

 To get started using this repo you will need to set up a conda environment with the necessary packages.
 To do this, navigate to this repo's parent directory and run the following in order:

  - `conda create -n eris python -y`
- - `conda activate eris `
+ - `conda activate eris`
  - `pip install cptac`
- - If 'pip install cptac' fails try: `conda install -c bioconda cptac`
  - `conda install pandas matplotlib seaborn requests ipykernel scikit-learn scipy -y`

+If you encounter problems creating/employing the environment with the process above, try the following:
+ - `conda remove --name eris --all`
+ - `conda create -n eris python=3.12 -y`
+ - `conda activate eris`
+ - `conda install pandas matplotlib seaborn requests ipykernel scikit-learn scipy -y`
+ - `pip install cptac`

 If you are unfamiliar with miniconda and do not have it installed, reference their documentation here: https://www.anaconda.com/docs/getting-started/miniconda/install